5 Tips to Hang Christmas Lights on a Tree With Ease

 5. Let the Twinkling Begin!

 Stand back and admire your decorating work.
-Do this before placing ornaments so you can make adjustments appropriately.
+Do this before placing ornaments on your tree so you can make adjustments appropriately.

 A Few More Christmas Tree Lighting Tips